 All code submissions need to have an associated issue.
 You should fork the project into your private space, do your stuff then submit a pull request, mentioning the issue.

 The project strives for a clean, single file git history, systematically rebasing on HEAD rather than merge commits.
 This presupposes a particular development style but makes for much, much nicer histories.

 There is heaps of cool stuff to do or, because you also probably want to use it to learn a language, just the stuff that you care about - it’s all good.

 The build system

-Transcrobes now uses Github, but hasn’t for migrated most things from Gitlab.
-Originally a quite advanced build system was set up but it wasn’t really justified.
+Transcrobes now uses Github, but hasn’t migrated all the original scaffolding from Gitlab.
+Originally, a quite advanced build system was set up but it wasn’t really justified.
 Future work will be done when a real need arises.